 Useful tips for travelling with a baby

 When packing clothing for a baby, it is important to pack one outfit plus one extra per day, along with pajamas for each night.
 Depending on the location of travel, parents must pack weather - appropriate clothing for their baby.
-If travelling somewhere cold, parents should make sure to bring multiple articles of warm clothing, including snow suits, hats, mittens and boots.
-When travelling to warm locations, parents should pack sun hats, sun screen, sunglasses and light clothing.
+If traveling somewhere cold, parents should make sure to bring multiple articles of warm clothing, including snowsuits, hats, mittens, and boots.
+When traveling to warm locations, parents should pack sun hats, sunscreen, sunglasses, and light clothing.

 ahead to the hotel and reserve a room with a crib.

 Ensuring safety from diseases while traveling

 When leaving the country, it is important that babies are protected against diseases in the place of travel.
 Parents must speak with their family doctor about where they are vacationing with the baby.
 The doctor can help to decide if any extra vaccinations are necessary for travel.

 Feeding your baby during travel